cslin0915/hello-line-bot/README.md

 Our Scenario
 ------------

-1. Let a bot to join a group
+1. Let a bot join a group
-2. Let the bot to send any message to the group
+2. Let the bot send any message to the group

 ### How to Achieve that Scenario